Roadmap for

 When does EUDR enforcement come into effect?

-The regulation took effect for medium and large-sized companies on June 29, 2023, with obligatory compliance starting 18 months later on December 30, 2024.
+The regulation took effect for medium and large-sized companies on June 29, 2023, with obligatory compliance likely starting on December 30, 2025.
 Any commodity crossing the EU border post-enforcement is subject to the regulation, covering both imports and exports.
 The activation moratorium spans 18 months, implying that commodities such as cocoa harvested for the 2024 main crop fall under regulation.

-For SMEs, compliance becomes obligatory 24 months after the regulation's initial enforcement, specifically by June 30, 2025.
+For SMEs, compliance likely becomes obligatory by June 30, 2026.

 What is the cut-off date for deforestation under the EUDR?